This is an email I didn’t receive:

 If that is really the best examples the police can provide, then the answer should be: “We’re concerned about those sorts of threats to.
 So please don’t waste your time and money on accreditation checks which won’t stop them.
 Put the effort instead into measures which will.”

-The party is well used to examining carefully claims that one measure or another is vital for the fight against crime.
+The Liberal Democrats are well used to examining carefully claims that one measure or another is vital for the fight against crime.
 Sometimes we agree with the police and sometimes we don’t.
 When the police said that 90 days detention without charge was necessary, we didn’t say “ok”, we said “show us the evidence” and the evidence turned out to be unconvincing.

 And that, at heart, I fear is why the post on Lib Dem Voice was nothing like my imaginary email.
 From what Tim has said, I fear that actually the security issue was what moved him and others to back accreditation.
 Not based on a compelling case by the police as to how accreditation really increases security but based on too great a willingness to accept a very thin case from the police.